cs160-berkeley/prog-01-crunch-time-dj168/README.md

 There are 3 main components of the Cal Converter app.

-The first component is simply inputting the number of reps or the number of minutes you did of a certain exercise.
-Then press the "CONVERT" button to convert that amount into calories burned.
+The first component is simply inputting the number of reps or the number of minutes you did of a certain exercise in the input line.
+Next choose the exercise you did from the dropdown spinner.
+Finally press the "CONVERT" button to convert that amount of exercise into calories burned.
+If you somehow pressed the "CONVERT" button without inputting a number, an error message will appear telling you to input a number.

-The second component is inputting the number of reps/minutes you did of a certain exercise and then choosing another exercise.
-You then press the button to turn the amount you did of the first exercise to an equivalent amount of the second exercise.
+The second component is inputting the number of reps/minutes you did and then choosing the certain exercise that you did from the dropdown spinner.
+Then choose another exercise that you wish to convert this amount of exercise to from the right dropdown spinner.
+You then press the “EQUIVALENT TO” button to turn the amount you did of the first exercise to an equivalent amount of the second exercise.

-The third component is inputting the number of calories you would like to burn and specifying an exercise.
-You then press the button to tell you how many of the specified exercise you need to do to burn the number of calories you specified.
+The third component is inputting the number of calories you would like to burn and then specifying an exercise from the dropdown spinner.
+You then press the button “CONVERTED TO” to tell you how many of the specified exercise you need to do to burn the number of calories you specified.

 ## Authors